128technology/docs/docs/intro_installation_azure.md

 * Public IP address assigned to the management interface of the instance.
 * SSH command to login to the Linux VM via the management interface.

-If the **Session Smart Networking** offering selected for the deployment is a **Private image** and IP address/es to an existing Conductor were filled out in the template, the deployment will be non interactive as Zero Touch Provisioning (ZTP) method will be triggered.
-Once the VM is deployed wait for an additional 2-3 minutes for the ZTP process to initialize.
-Once the ZTP process is ready to start there will be an asset in Conductor waiting to be associated with the configuration of the router.
-Please login to Conductor via HTTPs and associate the pending asset to the desired configuration suited for the newly deployed router.
-Otherwise, an unmanaged router will be deployed which needs to be initialized manually, therefore proceed to login to the router via SSH.
+If the **Session Smart Networking** offering selected for the deployment is a **Private image**, and IP address/es to an existing Conductor have been provided in the template, the non-interactive, Zero Touch Provisioning (ZTP) method is triggered.
+After the VM is deployed, an additional 2-3 minutes are required before the ZTP process initializes.
+When the ZTP process is ready, there will be an asset in the Conductor to be associated with the router configuration.
+Please login to Conductor via HTTPs to associate the pending asset with the configuration of the router.
+If the asset is not associated with a router, an unmanaged router will be deployed, and must be initialized manually.

 :::important
 When logging to the Linux instance via SSH make use of the username specified in the "Admin Username" field and the corresponding private key specified in the "Admin Public Key Data" field.